2029 Horticulture - Judging Process

 Judging will be based on:

-• The physical resources available to the grower (e.g., local climate, soil types, water, location etc)
+• The physical resources available to the farmer (e.g. local climate, soil types, water, location etc).

 • Stage of development, financial structure.